amd-jnovotny/hipBLASLt/docs/install/building-installing-hipblaslt.rst

 The hipBLASLt samples have no external dependencies, but the unit test and benchmarking applications do.
 These clients introduce the following dependencies:

-- `LAPACK <https://github.com/Reference-LAPACK/lapack-release>`_,  which itself add a dependency on a Fortran compiler
+- `LAPACK <https://github.com/Reference-LAPACK/lapack-release>`_,  which adds a dependency on a Fortran compiler
 - `GoogleTest <https://github.com/google/googletest>`_

 .. _building-hipblaslt-clients: